You can’t improve what you can’t measure.

 Employees may receive information, but are they really reading what they have been sent?
 Implementing a platform that tracks employee engagement with internal communication enables an organization to identify areas of concern.
 By tracking this information, employers can better understand a company’s weaknesses and then act upon them.
 In a digital world, it is inherently necessary to use digital tools to track every aspect of a company’s performance – and that includes communication.

-This internal communication KPI can be often overlooked.
-Two of the biggest issues in modern workplace communication are the number disperse workers and the inefficiency of the current intranet systems.
+This internal communication KPI is often underappreciated.
+Two of the biggest issues in modern workplace communication are the number of dispersed workers and the inefficiency of the current intranet systems.
 Almost one-third of employees never visit the intranet, and 43 percent of employees work from a remote location at least part of the time.
 Measuring the percentage of employees who can even be reached may be more important than any other metric.
 If a company memo is sent out and nobody is reading it, does it make an impact?

 6. Employee Advocacy

-This is another internal communication KPI that is often overlooked.
+Another overlooked internal communication KPI is Employee Advocacy.
 And this goes hand-in-hand with employee engagement.
 Transforming your employees into passionate advocates for your brand can make a huge impact – not just in terms of social outreach, but also employee morale.
-When your employees become advocates for your company, it’s because they feel more connected and tied to organizational mission.
+When employees feel more connected and tied to the organizational mission, they’re more likely to become advocates for your company.
 This is important in helping you retain your top talent and also increase productivity.
 It also turns your workforce into a small army of PR machines.
-When employees are empowered to share approved company news and announcements on social media, you immediately can generate a countless number of people sharing, liking, tweeting and retweeting your message to the world of social media.
+You immediately can generate a countless number of people sharing, liking, tweeting and retweeting your message to the world of social media when employees are empowered to share approved company news and announcements.